rux-one/claude-sonnet-snake-game/README.md

 - Made enemy snakes move slower than the player (50% speed) for better balance
 - Improved enemy snake AI to prevent self-collisions
 - Reduced enemy spawn rate for better gameplay pacing
+- Added mobile support with touch controls that appear automatically on smaller screens